polterguy/magic.data.common/README.md

-**Explanation** - The above first selects `title` and `description` from the `film` table, for then to join on `film_id` towards `film_actor`, and then finally joining from `film_actor` towards the `actor` table, and extracting also the `last_name` and `first_name` from the `actor` table.
+**Explanation** - The above first selects `title` and `description` from the `film` table, for then to join on `film_id` towards `film_actor`, and then finally joining from `film_actor` towards the `actor` table, and extracting also the `last_name` and `first_name` from the `actor` table, using `inner join` for both join operations.
 As you can see above, you can recursively join as many levels as you wish, in addition to also supplying multiple join conditions for the same join.
 An example of the latter can be found below.

 ```
 sql.read